katrinleinweber/Git-for-bio-scientists/git-it-on.md

 ![](images/branching-illustration.png)

+## Advanced vocabulary

 > - **switching branches** = letting Git serve only the files in that branch to you
 > - **merging** = integration of changes from one branch into another

+## Remember Ansgar's "Tree of Life"-talk?
+You already know branching and merging!

 ![](images/Horizontal-gene-transfer.jpg)

+---

-> *Source: [Horizontal-gene-transfer](https://commons.wikimedia.org/wiki/File:Horizontal-gene-transfer.jpg#/media/File:Horizontal-gene-transfer.jpg) by Dr. Smets and perhaps others - Barth F. Smets, Ph.D., with permission.
+> *[Horizontal gene transfer](https://commons.wikimedia.org/wiki/File:Horizontal-gene-transfer.jpg#/media/File:Horizontal-gene-transfer.jpg) by Dr. Smets and perhaps others - Barth F. Smets, Ph.D., with permission.
 Licensed under Attribution via Wikimedia Commons*

 ## How to start using it?